 The last week of September 2015 brought to parts of Virginia heavy rainfall (record amounts in some places), river flooding, flash flooding on smaller streams, road closures, emergency rescues, and property damage (such as the destruction of an 80-year-old Bob White covered bridge over the Smith River in Patrick County).
-[Sources: Commonwealth Responding to Flooding, Preparing for More Extreme Weather, Virginia Governor’s Office News Release, 9/30/15; Rescues but no injuries as rain brings floods to Roanoke region, Roanoke Times, 9/30/15.]
+[Source: Commonwealth Responding to Flooding, Preparing for More Extreme Weather, Virginia Governor’s Office News Release, 9/30/15.]

 As of September 30, more heavy rain was being forecast for much of Virginia, and Hurricane Joaquin had the potential to affect the Commonwealth by the first weekend in October.
 [Source: National Hurricane Center, http://www.nhc.noaa.gov/.]

 There’s no doubt that the future always holds more flooding and flash flooding, at some time.
 In fact, flooding is the most common natural disaster in the United States.